-- IBIS-ISS ignores differences between upper and lower case in input statements, except in quoted filenames. - To continue a statement across multiple lines (i.e., across a line-termination sequence), the plus (+) sign shall be used as the first non-blank character after the line-termination sequence.
-The + sign shall be used in addition to a delimiter and never to split up the character sequences between delimiters. - Quoted strings with extended length (such as file names including paths and expressions) may span a line-termination sequence using a double backslash (\\\)) sequence, where the double backslash precedes the line-termination sequence.
-Note that the double backslash (\\\)) sequence may be preceded by whitespace when used within a quoted string.
-Individual arguments may be split across line-termination sequences using a double backslash, but leading whitespace shall not be used.
-For example:
+- IBIS-ISS ignores differences between upper and lower case in input statements, except in quoted filenames. - To continue a statement across multiple lines, the plus (+) sign shall be used as the first non-blank character in the continuation line.
+The + sign shall be used in addition to a delimiter and never to split up the character sequences between delimiters. - Quoted strings with extended length (such as file names including paths and expressions) may span multiple lines using a double backslash (\\) sequence, where the double backslash precedes the line-termination sequence.
+Note that the double backslash (\\) sequence may be preceded by whitespace when used within a quoted string.
+Individual arguments may be split across lines using a double backslash, but any leading whitespace will be concatenated.
+See 4.11Line Continuations for details and an example. - The following characters are reserved for special use and shall not be used as part of any parameter or node name: